MusabAbdullah01/OpenCV-Face-Smile-Detection/README.md

 ---

-## 🎬 Project Demonstration
+## 🎬 Image Demonstration

-To review the actual physical execution and response parameters of the computer vision pipeline, refer to the demonstration table below:
+To review the actual physical execution and response parameters of the computer vision pipeline:

 ![Smile Detection](Real-Time%20Face%20&%20Smile%20Detection_image.png)